Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Introduction

 While it is relatively easy to produce examples of group schemes with non-uniform class counting zeta functions (see \cite[\S 7]{ask}), as in the study of class numbers over $\FF_q$ in \S\ref{ss:intro/class}, it remains unknown just how erratically Euler factors of class counting zeta functions may vary with the place.

-\paragraph{Ask zeta functions: analytic form.} In the same way that the class counting zeta function $\zeta^\cc_\GG(s)$ (and its Euler factors) of a group scheme $\GG$ generalises the collection of class numbers $\concnt(\GG(\FF_p))$ as $p$ ranges over the primes, we may similarly define a Dirichlet series which generalises the average sizes of kernels that appeared in \S\ref{ss:intro/class}.
+\paragraph{Ask zeta functions: analytic form.} In the same way that the class counting zeta function $\zeta^\cc_\GG(s)$ (and its Euler factors) of a group scheme $\GG$ encodes the collection of class numbers $\concnt(\GG(\FF_p))$ as $p$ ranges over the primes, we may similarly define a Dirichlet series which captures the average sizes of kernels that appeared in \S\ref{ss:intro/class}.

 Let $R$ be a commutative ring.
-Consider an $R$-module homomorphism $M \xto\theta\Mat_{n\times m}(R)$, where $M$ is finitely generated.
+Consider an $R$-module homomorphism $M \xto\theta\Mat_{n\times m}(R)$, where $M$ is a finitely generated $R$-module.
 If $R$ is finite, then the \underline average \underline size of the \underline kernel associated with $\theta$ is the rational number

 For each $R$-algebra $S$, we obtain a map $M\otimes S \xto{\theta^S}\Mat_{n\times m}(S)$.
 Suppose that $R$ is the ring of integers of a local or global field.
 The \emph{(analytic) ask zeta function}~\cite{ask,ask2} of $\theta$ is